PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 ### Goals/Motivations

-- Gain respect, legitimacy, and influence in Sharn
+- Recruit aberrant dragonmark users
 - Challenge the power of established Dragonmarked Houses
 - Prove the strength of aberrant dragonmarks

+### Allies & Enemies
+- No direct alliances with other organizations or governments
+- Uneasy truce with the Boromar clan: The House will not perform any work that may compete with the activities of the Boromar Clan
 ### Resources/Capabilities

 - Network of establishments like the Dragon's Breath Tavern
-- Access to Mournland-tainted weapons via Marix d'Cannith
-- Members have varied dangerous dragonmark powers
+- Members have dangerous aberrant dragonmark powers

-### Activities

-- Criminal enterprises - racketeering, smuggling
-- Underground war against the Boromar Clan for control of Sharn's underworld

-### Allies & Enemies

-- Ally: Marix d'Cannith - provides mourning weapons
-- Enemy: The Boromar Clan - rival criminal organization

 ### PC Interactions